The Best and Cheapest Car Insurance Companies as Rated by Customers in 2022

 Then there is the price aspect.
 On this page, we've provided helpful tables that provide a sense of who offers the best car insurance rates, what the average rates are in each state and how you can get the best car insurance.

 There are many factors to consider when searching for best car insurance.
-A few examples of what can affect whether or not you are able to get best car insurance are your age, driving record, gender, credit score, where your car is garaged, regular mileage, where you live, and more.
-Whether or not your car insurance is bundled with other insurance policies through the same insurance company can also impact whether or not you are able to get best car insurance rates.
-Below you can find a list of the 10 largest car insurance companies in the U.S. with best insurance rates based on national data.
+A few examples of what can affect whether or not you are able to get the best pricing are your age, driving record, gender, credit score, where your car is garaged, regular mileage, where you live, and more.
+Whether or not you bundled your other auto insurance policies through the same company can also impact whether or not you are able to get best rates.
+Below you can find a list of the 10 largest car insurance companies in the U.S. with best rates based on national data.
 The methodology behind this list is explained in further detail below the chart.

 Of the 10 largest car insurance companies in the U.S., USAA has the best car insurance rates on average for the driver profiles we created with an average rate of $993 per year.
 USAA is only eligible to military members and their family members.
 The best car insurance available to everyone, based on this list, is Geico with an average yearly rate of $1,254.
 Check out the best auto insurance rates below, but please be aware, this is only based on averages.
 Your individual car insurance rates may vary significantly based on your unique profile and the coverage you select.
 Please note: average rate data is not available for Liberty Mutual.